We all go to work expecting to have a safe environment, day in and day…

 Spending over 40 hours at work can be detrimental to your health, and we do not just mean the typical cold and flu, but beyond that.
 When getting into fields that pose a potential risk, workers do not like to think about the possibility of what are you supposed to do when your work is the reason for your sickness and absences?

 Workers’ compensation can cover more than just workplace injuries; it could cover expenses related to the occupational disease contracted.
-A California workers compensation attorney can help a victim when they become sick due to working in an occupation that puts them at risk.
+A Los Angeles workers compensation attorney can help a victim when they become sick due to working in an occupation that puts them at risk.

 Some work industries are more at risk of severe diseases.
 The more at-risk sectors are: